MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 - **Microsoft OneDrive**

   In [Phase 1 - Set up your environment](#phase-1---set-up-your-environment), you added Microsoft 365 apps, which include Microsoft OneDrive.
 So, if you previously added Microsoft OneDrive, then you don't need to add it again.
-If needed, you can also deploy Microsoft OneDrive separately using a [downloaded app package (`.pkg`) or using a VPP token](/sharepoint/deploy-and-configure-on-macos).
+If needed, you can also deploy Microsoft OneDrive separately using a [downloaded app package (`.pkg`)](/sharepoint/deploy-and-configure-on-macos).

   You can also configure the [Microsoft OneDrive settings](/sharepoint/deploy-and-configure-on-macos) using the [Intune settings catalog](../../intune/configuration/settings-catalog.md).
 For example, the following settings might apply to your organization: